 This is one of the first plants people ask about in our butterfly garden because it’s such a grand spectacle!

 Butterfly bush attracts monarchs, many other butterflies, hummingbirds, bees, and moths.
-If you live in a region where it’s potentially invasive many of the dwarf varieties are non-invasive or even sterile.
+If you live in a region where it’s a tender perennial (USDA hardiness zones 5-6) it’s not a sure thing next spring.

 We lost 3 butterfly bushes last winter.
 In hindsight, it would have been good insurance to pot 1 or 2 to bring indoors or take cuttings to start new plants in late summer.
 I won’t be making that mistake this season!